doriansmiley/serverless-auth/README.md

     https://umen1vjrng.execute-api.us-west-2.amazonaws.com:443/dev/v1/users
 ```
 The user appears to be added despite having the same username.
 The username is 27 characters but the limit is 26.
 Now remove any character from the username and repeat the test.
 Attempts to add the user multiple times now fail.
-This will result in a failure of the `find` method ` to return a matching user.
-Subsequent calls appear to keep adding users with the same useranme despite the verification check.
 I did not try to implement a unique constraint on the column.
 As far as I can tell the find method is failing silently and not adding the user.

 <!--